Social media became a must-have tool for many businesses out there. Are these companies using social networks to their

 Nowadays, simply posting your content may not be enough to get a lot of attention.
 Fortunately, there are some ways to maximize your reach.

 - Invest in paid campaigns.
-You can easily boost your posts and target the audience you want to,
+You can easily boost your posts and target the audience you want to.
+Make sure they are optimized.

 - Use retargeting.
 To get your message across, consider targeting those who are already familiar with your brand.
-Once you’re at it, you can also use link retargeting and grow your audience this way.
-If that sounds like something that might interest you, check out how you can do it with Rocketlink,
+While you’re at it, you can also use link retargeting and grow your audience this way.
+If that sounds like something that might interest you, check out how you can do it with Rocketlink.

 - Team up with influencers.
 Find those with a similar target audience to yours, who post attractive content and have a significant reach at the same time.

 - Use other marketing methods to complement your social media strategy.
-As mentioned before, social media plan should be part of your overall marketing strategy and thus, bring you closer to achieving your business goals.
+As mentioned before, a social media plan should be part of your overall marketing strategy and thus bring you closer to achieving your business goals.
 If possible, though, don’t just put all eggs into one basket and go for omnichannel campaigns instead.

 Figuring out what works and what doesn’t should be your priority from day one.
-Technically, the more you track, the more insights you can have – and that’s precisely why you should keep an eye on how well your content is performing.
+Technically, the more you track, the more insights you can gain – and that’s precisely why you should keep an eye on how well your content is performing.

-- Decide how you’re going to track the results (you can take advantage of native features of each social network, or use your social media management tool, for example),
+- Decide how you’re going to track the results (you can take advantage of the native features of each social network, or use your social media management tool, for example).

 - Strive to increase conversions and improve your social media content strategy at all times.
-If you notice that some of the posts are not performing as good as you would expect them to, try to figure out why.
+If you notice that some posts are not performing as you would expect them to, try to figure out why.

 Social media strategy – Template

 Developing a social media strategy might seem like a lot to process.
 If you feel overwhelmed at this point – don’t worry.
-Our bot will provide you with social media strategy template to help you to get on the right track.
-Just click “Get Started” and enjoy:
+We created a social media strategy template that you can download for free: